pdxjohnny/LangChain-in-Kubernetes/README.md

 1. **Front End**:
    The front end is built using `react-chatbot-kit`, a versatile and customizable chatbot framework.
 You can find more information about `react-chatbot-kit` [here](https://www.npmjs.com/package/react-chatbot-kit).

+1. **Front End for different models**:
+   Since we will be using multiple LLMs, we would need to create 1 LLMs "front_end" to centralize all the requests to after send them to where each particular model is instantiated.

 2. **Models**:
    This implementation relies on three different models:
    - **Local LLaMa2_7B**: This model is downloaded from Meta and stored on a file server.